 Misdemeanors

-There are four types of Virginia Misdemeanors.
-Class 1 misdemeanors are punished by up to 1 year in jail and a $2,500 fine.
-The most common examples of Class 1 Virginia misdemeanors are DUI, Assault, Petit Larceny, and Reckless Driving.
+There are four classes of Virginia Misdemeanors.
+The most serious is a Class 1 Misdemeanor, which is punished by up to 1 year in jail and a $2,500 fine.
+Some common examples of Class 1 Virginia Misdemeanors are DUI, Assault, Petit Larceny, and Reckless Driving.

 Class 3 misdemeanor | Fine up to $500 |